remysucre/ORBIT/README.md

 **CONTRIBUTING**

-There are many ways to contribute to ORBIT, including writing your own web page, adding a site parser for an HTML page, or even drawing missing fonts!
+There are many ways to contribute to ORBIT, including writing your own web page, adding a site parser for an HTML page, or even drawing missing fonts.

 **WRITING WEB PAGES FOR ORBIT**

 ORBIT currently supports two formats, markdown and HTML.
 If you are writing your own page from scratch, you should do it in markdown.
 ORBIT uses the cmark library from the Commonmark project to parse markdowns, so you can refer to commonmark.org for the syntax.
-Currently we only render plain text and links, and PRs are welcome to support other elements!
+Currently we only render plain text and links, and PRs are welcome to support other elements.

 **ADDING SITE PARSERS**